Sandestin Golf and Beach Resort, Destin

-In 1999 BC (before children) – my husband and I indulged in a romantic beach weekend at Sandestin Golf and Beach Resort.
-It was that trip, though, that made us realize how wonderful it would be to return after we had kids.
-Everywhere, it seemed, we saw families playing in the sand, pedaling around the property and enjoying an old-fashioned good time – together.
-This time around, that was the intent in booking a stay with our little busy-bees.
+Indulging in a romantic beach weekend at Sandestin Golf and Beach Resort in Destin with your spouse is not necessarily a bad idea, but you will realize how wonderful it would be to return after starting your family.
+You will see families playing in the sand, pedaling around the property and enjoying an old-fashioned good time – together.

-Grown-up preferences leaned toward a leisurely pace.
-We bicycled along the extensive paths that crisscross the community and kayaked in the bay.
-Despite all the different diversions to keep us busy, nothing compared to the beauty of the sugar-white beach.
-Armed with a couple of buckets and shovels and a slathering of sunscreen, our crew sat for hours digging in the gentle surf and bubbly breaks along the shore.
-850-267-8000.
+Grown-up preferences lean towards a leisurely place.
+Bicycle along the extensive paths that crisscross the community and kayaked in the bay.
+Despite all the different diversions to keep us busy, nothing compares to the beauty of the sugar-white beach.
+Armed with a couple of buckets and shovels and a slathering of sunscreen, you will sit for hours digging in the gentle surf and bubbly breaks along the shore.

 Nickelodeon Family Suites, Orlando